-An employee and his/her immediate family may use recreational facilities on each campus according to procedures established by the facility management office.
-No facility or office on campus is to be used for child care or unsupervised recreation for an employee's child.
+Employees and their families and retirees may use recreational facilities on each campus according to procedures established by the facility management.
+Outside of these specific situations, however, the presence of persons on campus who are not directly involved in the work of the corporation is considered a disrupting influence.
+No facility or office on campus is to be used for child-care or unsupervised recreation for an employee's child.